 Professional Services: Utilize professional services contract.

-Construction: Utilize construction contract for projects > $500,000.
+Construction: Utilize construction contract for projects $500,000 or greater.

 In some situations, it may be appropriate to utilize a contract template provided by a vendor, consultant, or contractor.
 In those situations, the contract must adhere to the requirements in Section XII below and be approved by the FC.